 Possessive 's in Germanic.
 Kersti Börjars and I ran an AHRC-funded project (2006-9) on the history and usage of possessive -s in English, Swedish and Dutch.
 Follow the link for information on the project, the other researchers involved, and publications and database.

 Corpus and textual editing work.
 I ran a project to apply morphological tagging to a collection of Middle English sermons, and in connection with the CHEL research created a nineteenth-century Corpus of late Modern English Prose (1994), with Graeme Trousdale and Linda van Bergen as assistants.
 A Corpus of late 18c Prose (letters in the John Rylands University Library) was transcribed by Linda van Bergen and Joana Proud and recently re-published on the web.
 In a plenary lecture in 2005 I explored the rich hoard of non-standard syntax in the letters and the question of what "change from below" signifies.
 Two plenary papers on tagging problems have been published (2007 and 2013).
 Nuria Yáñez-Bouza and I belong to the international consortium developing the third phase of ARCHER, a multi-genre historical corpus of British and American English from the 17th century to the present, giving access to it in Manchester.
 We are coordinating the current phase of the project, for which I won a British Academy Small Research Grant.
 This phase has nearly doubled ARCHER's size and made it available online; POS tagging will follow soon.
-We have used a seedcorn grant from the John Rylands Research Institute to work towards an online edition of the papers of Mary Hamilton, a corpus project running since 2013-14 with major undergraduate involvement called Image to Text: Mary Hamilton papers.
+We used a seedcorn grant from the John Rylands Research Institute to work towards an online edition of the papers of Mary Hamilton, a corpus project running since 2013-14 with major student involvement from several universities called Image to Text: Mary Hamilton papers.
 From late 2019 this becomes 'Unlocking the Mary Hamilton Papers', a wide-ranging AHRC-funded research project with 4 investigators and 3 postdocs (details to follow).

 Construction Grammar.
 I have experimented with Construction Grammar theories in ongoing work on sort of/kind of constructions and in a paper on taking long.
 An earlier attempt avant la lettre was embodied in papers on what I call the Information Present.